FromTheMountain/project-computational-science/README.md

 - OUTLET
 -- Causes fluid to 'exit' the domain.
 - INFECTED
--- Spawns particles.
+-- Infected person where particles spawn.
 - SUSCEPTIBLE
--- Eats particles.
+-- Susceptible person can get infected with particles. (don't become INFECTED in simulation)

 ## Authors